nelson123-lab/my-Data-Science-learnings/Metrics of Evaluation/Classification Metrices/ML metrics for classifiation.md

    - F1 score is the harmonic mean of precision and recall.
 It balances both precision and recall.
    - Formula: F1 Score = 2 * (Precision * Recall) / (Precision + Recall)
    - Use: F1 score provides a single metric that balances between precision and recall.
 It's particularly useful when you want to compare models and you need to consider both false positives and false negatives.

+5. ROC-AUC
+   - For each probability value
+     - How many times the model made a good assessment.
+     - How many times the model made a wrong assessment.